 Since distilled water consists of no minerals, it assimilates different components effortlessly.

-Therefore, it takes in carbon monoxide when it interacts with the air.
-This will raise the acidity of the water, the opposite of drinking distilled water.
+Therefore, when it interacts with the air, it absorbs carbon monoxide.
+This raises the water's acidity, the opposite of drinking distilled water.

 Acidic water isn't hazardous, yet Dr. Rona and others guarantee that water should be alkaline and that acidic water can only give numerous health dangers, including cancer and osteoporosis.